Commercial crab species

 Commercial fishers mostly use baited crab pots to catch mud crabs.

 Most mud crabs are caught between December and June in intertidal waters.
 The major mud-crabbing areas are Moreton Bay, the Narrows (near Gladstone), Hinchinbrook Channel and Princess Charlotte Bay.
-Mud crab catch in the Gulf of Carpentaria typically contributes less than 20% to the total Queensland catch, which has averaged approximately 1000t annually over the past 5 years.
+Mud crab catch in the Gulf of Carpentaria typically contributes less than 20% to the total Queensland catch.

 Mud crabs are an important species to the tourist and hospitality trade.
 They are sold into local and interstate markets.

 Commercial fishers mainly use baited collapsible pots.
-Blue swimmers are also taken by prawn and scallop trawling.
+Blue swimmer crabs are also taken by prawn trawling.

-About 80% of the blue swimmer crab harvest, which has averaged approximately 630t annually over the past 5 years, is taken between November and May in water deeper than 3m, mainly in Moreton Bay and Hervey Bay.
+About 80% of the blue swimmer crab harvest is taken between November and May in water deeper than 3m, mainly in Moreton Bay and Hervey Bay.
 Crabs are also harvested in nearby offshore waters in depths up to 60m.

 Most blue swimmers are sold within southern Queensland, but some are sold interstate.
 There is virtually no overseas export.
 The main product form is fresh-chilled, with a portion of the catch sold as crab meat and processed derivatives.